aimms/documentation/webui/widget-options.rst

 If a procedure is not defined for a certain action, clicking on the action will result in a "No action specified" error.

 When Item actions are configured for a widget the default right-click menu for the browser will not be displayed in that widget.

+In the case of the table and scalar widgets, when the cell is in edit mode (the user double-clicks the cell or is entering any data in the cell) the item action menu will not be displayed.

 In case you have a long displaytext for an action, the item action menu will stretch to a width of 2 columns and ellipsis the text that does not fit.
 Hovering over the action will show the complete text in the tooltip.